This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 Day 1

 On arrival day, a Projects Abroad staff member will be waiting to collect your group from Tribhuvan International Airport (KTM) in Kathmandu.
-As you walk through the airport, you will find a Projects Abroad staff member waiting for you.
-The staff members are easy to spot because they’re by the airport exit, holding a sign.

 Your group will then be taken by minibus to your accommodation in Kathmandu, where you can drop off your bags before exploring the local area.
 Wander through Thamel's vibrant and bustling streets and look at the numerous shops filled with unique souvenirs.